-- Self-assessments to determine a "major" in line with your career interests and goals - Resume and cover letter writing made easy through online programs and workshops - Big Interview, an online system that records practice job interviews for personal review - On and off-Campus job preparation events to inform you about career and employment expectations, how to network in specific career fields, and how to obtain a job related to your major - Job Readiness Groups to prepare you for recruitment events representing diverse fields for internships and employment opportunities
+- Self-assessments to determine a "major" in line with your career interests and goals via an online system called "Focus 2" - Resume and cover letter writing made easy through online programs and workshops - Big Interview, an online system that records practice job interviews for personal review - On and off-Campus job preparation events to inform you about career and employment expectations, how to network in specific career fields, and how to obtain a job related to your major - Job Readiness Groups to prepare you for recruitment events representing diverse fields for internships and employment opportunities

-If you want to make sure that you have chosen the right major or can graduate with experience in your field of study, please email, call or visit the Office of Career Development to schedule an appointment with your career specialist to help you get started on your career path.
+If you want to make sure that you have chosen the right major or can graduate with experience in your field of study, we recommend you schedule an appointment with your career specialist by going to https://bcc-cunycsm.symplicity.com/students/; your career specialist will get you started on your career path.
+Any questions or concerns can be directed to the department director at Alan.fuentes@bcc.cuny.edu.